-You don't need to worry about all the tools, so I highlight just those that you'll need to know to start using InDesign.
-You'll likely come across the others as you work on specific tasks, so I cover those in the chapters that introduce those functions.
+You don't need to worry about all the tools, so in the text that follows I highlight just those that you'll need to know to start using InDesign.
+You'll likely come across the other tools as you work on specific tasks, so I cover those tools in the chapters that introduce those functions.